tbendr/wireguard_helper/readme.md

 1 - Download the python file to anywhere

+2 - Set the admin password on line 13 of the file (IMPORTANT)

-2 - Run the file with python `python3 wg_helper.py`
+3 - Run the file with python `python3 wg_helper.py`

-3 - Follow the menu options by installing it with (1) then adding a peer (2)

-Need even simpler steps?
-No worries, i GOCHU

-copy and paste this bad boy into a terminal

-`sudo wget -O "wg_helper.py" https://raw.githubusercontent.com/seabee33/wireguard_helper/refs/heads/main/wg_helper.py && python3 wg_helper.py`
+4 - Go to your browser on your server or client machine and go to SERVER_IP:5050